-Until further notice, there will be mandatory restrictions on all non-essential outdoor water use from 9am to 5pm every day be between May 1st and September 30th.
+Until further notice, there will be mandatory restrictions on all non-essential outdoor water use from 9am to 5pm every day between May 1st and September 30th.
 This will be in effect every year.
 Further information can be found at Water Restriction Notice

 Water Conservation — Water is Life……Don’t Waste It!

 Water is a precious commodity which we all take for granted.
 We are fortunate to have an abundance of rain fall in this part of the country to meet our needs.
 However, it is imperative that we all use water wisely and teach future generations to do the same.

 The Department of environmental Protection (DEP) has begun a process to restrict the amount of outdoor water use on a yearly basis.
 As such, all citizens of Northbridge should be cognizant that the opportunity to water lawns may be restricted.
 Starting in 2011, will be forced to implement certain mandatory outdoor water use restrictions.
 Please refer to the announcement page to see the current restrictions in place.

 The following are excellent idea on ways to conserve water and there are a number of websites you may connect to for further information on water conversation and landscaping techniques you may use.